Atharva91/Customer-Churn-Prediction-Analysis/README.md

 # Customer-Churn-Prediction-Analysis
 The Project emphasizes upon finding the potential churners associated with an organization.
 We have Considered a global Telecommunication Dataset for our Project.
 Finding the Potential Churning Rate also gives us the Idea about the retention rate for an organization.
-If we are able to predict Customer who might churn in a short span of time then the organiztion can use various multiple startergies like offering Discounts or giving an extension in their current plan for maximizing Retention.
+If we are able to predict Customer who might churn in a short span of time then the organiztion can use various multiple strategies like offering Discounts or giving an extension in their current plan for maximizing Retention.

 This project Consist of :